-If you thought you had completed your handheld collection but saw this little gem in our how much is a Game Boy worth article, then you might be wondering how to buy a Game Boy Micro in 2020.
+If you thought you had completed your handheld collection but saw this little gem in our how much is a Game Boy worth article, then you might be wondering how to buy a Game Boy Micro today.

 The Game Boy Micro was the very last Game Boy that Nintendo ever produced.
 They had toyed with making a truly tiny handheld for a while, and in September 2005, they finally did it.

 The Game Boy Micro really is Micro too.
 At just 50×101×17.2 mm, it’s pretty much the same size as the Game Gear Micro mini console that Sega has recently released.

 Alas, overshadowed by the Game Boy Advance SP AGS–100 back-lit model and the marketing campaign for the Nintendo DS, the Micro didn’t sell as well as Nintendo had hoped.